-The school will ensure that teachers monitor and review the pupil's progress during the year and the SENDCO will conduct a formal review of the EHC plan at least annually.
+The school will ensure that teachers monitor and review the pupil's progress during the year and conduct a formal review of the EHC plan at least annually.

 12. Managing complaints

 The school will publish the Complaints Procedure Policy on the school website.